-- commenting on what children are interested in or doing, and echoing back what they say with new vocabulary added, practitioners will build children's language effectively. - Reading frequently to children, and engaging them actively in stories, non-fiction, rhymes and poems, and then providing them with extensive opportunities to use and embed new words in a range of contexts, will give children the opportunity to thrive. - Through conversation, story-telling and role play, where children share their ideas with support and modelling from their teacher, and sensitive questioning that invites them to elaborate, children become comfortable using a rich range of vocabulary and language structures.
+- Commenting on what children are interested in or doing and echoing back what they say with new vocabulary added, practitioners will build children's language effectively. - Reading frequently to children, and engaging them actively in stories, non-fiction, rhymes and poems, and then providing them with extensive opportunities to use and embed new words in a range of contexts, will give children the opportunity to thrive. - Through conversation, storytelling and role play, where children share their ideas with support and modelling from their teacher, and sensitive questioning that invites them to elaborate, children become comfortable using a rich range of vocabulary and language structures.

+Implementation:

-Implementation: Learning experiences Key vocabulary & what children need to know Development Matters in the EYFS Nursery 2 year old Provision Continue to challenge children to identify objects by function.
-Model and encourage 'what?', 'where?'
-Mummy Daddy Baby Hello Uses 50 or more recognisable words appropriately and understands many more. and 'who?' questions.
+Learning Experiences Key Vocabulary and what children need to know Development Matters in the EYFS Nursery 2 Year Old Provision Continue to challenge children to identify objects by function.
+Model and encourage 'what?', 'where?' and 'who?' questions.
 Re-reading favourite stories and singing favourite rhymes.
+Mummy, Daddy, Baby, hello, bye-bye, dog, cat, ball, nose, eye, milk, juice, banana, cookie, yes, no, book, more, all gone, car, hot, thank you, bath, shoe, hat Uses 50 or more recognisable words appropriately and understands many more.
 Put 2 or more words together to form simple sentences.
 Starting to use 'no' and 'not'.
+Constantly asking names of objects and people.